medium-rowdy/monitor/INSTALL.md

 ## Server installation

-In general all files should be copied to /opt/monitor (in a flat directory structure - they are only separated here for convenience of maintenance.
+In general all files should be copied to /opt/monitor (in a flat directory structure - they are only separated here for convenience of maintenance).

 So you should have something like: